There are 2 ways to make character macarons.

 - Let cool at room temperature for ~ 20 min.

-- Add more decorations to your macarons – draw on eyes, face, mouth, add buttercream icing decorations if desired.
+- Add more decorations to your macarons – draw on eyes, face, mouth by using an edible marker, add buttercream icing decorations if desired.